BlueBrain/sscx-connectome-manipulations/README.md

 ## Introduction

 Reproduction repository with code and configuration files for applying connectome manipulations using [_Connectome-Manipulator_](https://github.com/BlueBrain/connectome-manipulator) to a detailed anatomical<sup>1</sup> and physiological<sup>2</sup> model of the rat somatosensory cortex (SSCx) in SONATA<sup>3</sup> format (released under DOI: [10.5281/zenodo.8026353](https://doi.org/10.5281/zenodo.8026353)), analyzing results, and reproducing the experiments and figures that can be found in the accompanying article<sup>4</sup>.
-Specifically, the following two rewiring experiments that are described in the article are part of this repository, together with the accompanying dataset on Zenodo (DOI: [10.5281/zenodo.11402578](https://doi.org/10.5281/zenodo.11402578)).
+Specifically, the following rewiring experiments and benchmarks that are described in the article are part of this repository, together with the accompanying dataset on Zenodo (DOI: [10.5281/zenodo.11402578](https://doi.org/10.5281/zenodo.11402578)).
 - __Interneuron rewiring:__ Increasing the inhibitory targeting specificity of VIP+ (vasoactive intestinal peptide-expressing) interneurons, thereby transplanting connectivity trends present in the MICrONS dataset<sup>5</sup>.
 Functional quantification through current injection simulations.
 - __Simplified connectomes:__ Progressively simplifying<sup>6</sup> connectivity among excitatory neurons.
 Investigating the changes in spiking synamics through re-calibration to an _in vivo_-like activity state<sup>2</sup>.
+- __Performance benchmarks:__ Benchmarks tests to assess the strong and weak scaling behavior of connectome rewiring.

 ### References: